 digitalradiohacker.co.uk is being rebuilt - Pages will move and appear broken!

 Ignore the first three characters, and look at the next two to get the "band".
-Refer to the chart on the left to find out what frequencies the device covers.
+Refer to the chart below to find out what frequencies the device covers.

 0 = Clear (No encryption).